33hm/BlockChain-Project/README.md

-# BlockChain-Project
+# Tech-Projects
 Simply clone the project
 Add your projects and send the PR and then
-Merge your blockchain projects
+Merge your any tech projects